MasonSchneider/Wireworld/README.md

 * empty -> empty
 * electron head -> electron tail
 * electron tail -> conductor
-* conductor -> electron head if exactly one ofr two of the neighbouring cells are electron heads, otherwise it remains a conductor
+* conductor -> electron head if exactly one or two of the neighbouring cells are electron heads, otherwise it remains a conductor

 "Neighbors" use Moor neighborhood so diagnols count.